bgenere/vignoble/README.md

 Main features
 --------------------

-This module is under development.

 Current list of features :

-- Plots of land catalog (first draft)
+- Plots of land catalog
+- Project tasks extension to follow activity by plot
+- Create stock movements following product packaging
+- List of orders and deliveries by products on a given time frame.

 Pre-requisites